 What we’ve learned so far is that insurance companies use all sorts of info to predict whether you are a high-risk driver that will cost them money or whether you are a reliable person.

-Now, let’s move on to check out some of the national average rates.
+Now, let’s move on to check out some of the national average insurance rates for cars:

-- The average 6-month premium after texting while driving is $953.
+- The average annual premium after texting while driving is $1,851.

-- The average 6-month premium for drivers with very poor credit score is $1,448.
+- The average annual premium for drivers with very poor credit scores is $2,848.